How to Brown Butter

 What Are Those Brown Flecks At The Bottom Of Brown Butter?
 Are They Bad?

-The flecks, or almost sediment-like specks you might see at the bottom as your brown butter cools are caramelized milk solids.
-These browned bits aren’t a bad thing!
+The flecks, or almost sediment-like specks you might see at the bottom of the pan as your brown butter cools are caramelized milk solids.
+These little brown bits aren’t a bad thing!
 As long as they’re still a deep golden brown color (and not black!) and the butter tastes sweet and nutty, you haven’t burned it and it’s just fine!
 That said…

 Do You Have to Strain Brown Butter?